sorekz/user-activity-report/README.md

 **Required** The organization to create the report for

 ### since-days
-**Required** The number of days in the past to search for activity for.
+The number of days in the past to search for activity for.
 One day is relative to the start time and equal to 24 hours.\
+If the parameter `since` has a value, this parameter is ignored.\
 default: `90`

+### since
+The ISO-8601 since date. `2023-12` is equal to `2023-12-01T00:00:00.000Z`

+### until
+The ISO-8601 until date.
+This value is exclusive.
+E.g. `2024-01` will include results until `2023-12-31T23:59:59.999Z`.\
+If the parameter `since` has a value and this parameter has no value, it will default to `now`.\

 ### analyze-commits
 Enable to analyze commits\